 Students who have a score of less than a <1.5 on a summative assessment must retake a summative.
+Students who earn a 3.5 or above on a summative assessment may retake a summative assessment only once.
 Students who may be required to complete all of the formative assignments accurately prior to the retake.
 The teacher may also require additional formative work prior to the retake.
 Retakes must be completed within ten school days of a scored summative being returned to the student and will be assigned the teacher during Ram Time until the student has retaken the summative.
+If a student retakes a summative assessment and earns a lower grade, the higher of the two grades will be recorded.
 The procedure for requesting retake is:

 - 1. A student must request a retake of a summative within five school days of receiving a scored summative assessment back from the teacher. - 2.
-The student requesting the retake must schedule a meeting with the teacher to plan for the retake. - 3.
-All formative assignments related to the summative assessment must be completed prior to the retake.
+The student requesting the retake must schedule a meeting with the teacher to plan for the retake.

+- 3. All formative assignments related to the summative assessment must be completed prior to the retake.
 Additional practice may be assigned. - 4.
 The retake must be completed within ten school days of the scored summative being returned to the student.